-By Lemma\til\ref{lem:beta25} we know that almost all $H_2$-free graphs are $(0,2)$-templates or $(1,1)$-templates, and almost all $H_5$-free graphs are $(1,1)$-templates or $(2,0)$-templates.
-Out of the $H_2$-free graphs, asymptotically $2/3$ are $(1,1)$-templates, $1/3$ are $(0,2)$-templates, and $0$ are something else.
+This means that, out of the $H_2$-free graphs, asymptotically $2/3$ are $(1,1)$-templates, $1/3$ are $(0,2)$-templates, and $0$ are something else.

+By Lemma\til\ref{lem:beta25}, we also know that almost all $H_5$-free graphs are $(1,1)$-templates or $(2,0)$-templates.
 And out of the $H_5$-free graphs, asymptotically $2/3$ are $(1,1)$-templates, $1/3$ are $(2,0)$-templates, and $0$ are something else.
 The number of $H_2$-free graphs and the number of $H_5$-free graphs are equal, asymptotically.
 Thus, aymptotically the intersection of the $H_2$-free graphs and the $H_5$-free graphs consists completely of $(1,1)$-templates. \end{proof}

-\begin{example} There are $(2,0)$-templates without four-cycles between the two covering cliques and still quite many edges.
-The canonical extremal example are incidence graphs of finite projective planes.
+\begin{example} There are $(2,0)$-templates without four-cycles between the two covering cliques and which still have quite many edges.
+The canonical extremal examples are incidence graphs of finite projective planes.
 The first example is the complement of the Heawood graph.
 (The corresponding simplicial complex is the Bruhat--Tits building of $SL_3(\mathbb Z_2)$.)
 The Betti table is

 One can see that $\beta_{2,5}(I_G)=0$ but the resolution is not $2$-linear.
 The number $\beta_{3,6}(I_G)=28$ in row $3$ is the number of six-cycles in the Heawood graph. \end{example}

 \begin{remark} To conclude this section we observe that the same type of argument as for $\beta_{2,5}$, on graphs with five vertices, cannot be applied to $\beta_{3,6}$, that is, with induced subgraphs on six vertices.
 This is demonstrated by the existence of critical graphs with completely different templates.
 These are some of the critical graphs on six vertices with non-zero homology of degree\til$1$: \begin{itemize} \item The disjoint union of two paths on three vertices each, call it $H_1$.
 Almost all $H_1$-free graphs are $(3,0)$-templates. \item The disjoint union of a square and an edge, call it $H_2$.
 Almost all $H_2$-free graphs are $(2,1)$-templates. \item The disjoint union of two triangles, call it $H_3$.
 Almost all $H_3$-free graphs are $(1,2)$-templates. \item The disjoint union of a $K_4$ and an edge, call it $H_4$.
 Almost all $H_4$-free graphs are $(0,3)$-templates. \end{itemize} One has in fact all possible $(s,t)$-templates with $s+t=3$, and clearly they are not compatible in an argument similar to the one for $\beta_{2,5}$. \end{remark}